Introduction

 rustup set profile minimal

-It's also possible to choose the profile when installing rustup
+It's also possible to choose the profile when installing rustup for the

 first time, either interactively by choosing the "Customize installation"

-option or programmatically by passing the --profile=<name>
+option or programmatically by passing the --profile=<name> flag.
+Profiles

 will only affect newly installed toolchains: as usual it will be possible to

-install individual components later with: rustup component add
+install individual components later with: rustup component add.

 Proxies

-provides a number of wrappers for common Rust tools.
+rustup provides a number of wrappers for common Rust tools.

 These are called proxies and represent commands which are